stanleyhuangyc/Freematics/firmware_v5/telelogger/lib/readme.txt

 The source code of each library should be placed in separate directory, like "lib/private_lib/[here are source files]".

-For example, see how we can reference FreematicsPlus library from the sketch.
+For example, see how we can reference a custom copy of FreematicsPlus library from the sketch.

 |--lib
 |  |--FreematicsPlus